-I’m super excited to bring to you this zucchini noodle bowl.
+I’m super excited to bring to you this Thai zucchini noodles with crispy tofu.
 I wanted to do something along the lines of pad Thai, which I love so much, and using zucchini noodles seemed right for this time of year.
-They are light, refreshing and perfect for summer dining.
+They are light, refreshing and perfect for summer dining!

 After looking for inspiration I ran across this recipe from Joyful Healthy Eats.
 I was inspired by both the recipe and photography.
 You’ll see a bit of both here.
 I especially loved the idea of using that round piece of lime. :)

-In this recipe the vegetables will be cooked quickly over high heat.
-The result will be brightly colored, al dente vegetables.
-My favorite kind!
-The tofu will be cooked separately and added at the end with the dressing.
+In this Thai inspired zucchini noodle recipe the vegetables will be cooked quickly over high heat.
+The result will be brightly colored, al dente vegetables, which are my favorite kind!
+The tofu will be cooked separately and added at the end, along with the dressing.
 It comes together fairly quickly once the tofu is pressed and vegetables are prepped.
 The end result is an abundance of vibrant vegetables to keep you fueled and feeling at your best.
 I know you’re going to love this one!

 First, cook the tofu and mix the peanut dressing.
 I only used 1/2 of a 14 oz. block.
 It wouldn’t hurt to cook up the whole block and save the other half for later.
 You can always add the remainder to a salad or stir fry within the next couple days.
 If using firm or extra-firm tofu, you may need to cook it slightly longer to remove excess water and get the golden color, about 8 minutes each side.
 If using super-firm tofu, you can get away with 4 – 5 minutes on each side.
 If adding oil to the pan before cooking , go light on it if you can…nothing worse than oil soaked tofu! :/

-Next, prepare the zucchini using a spiralizer or julienne tool.
+Next, prepare the zucchini using a spiralizer or julienne tool (<affiliate links).
 The zucchini on the left has been spiralized and the zucchini on the right has been julienned.
 Either way will work great here!
 You can also spiralize or julienne your carrots if you like.

 Prep the other veggies and heat up your wok or pan over medium-high heat.
 Add a tad bit of oil if not using a coated pan.
 Toss in the bell peppers, green onions, carrots, red cabbage and snow peas.
 Cook for 2 minutes.
 We just want them to soften ever so slightly over the high heat.